IMF says Ebola having 'acute' impact on West African economies

 "We are actively working with all three countries to prepare a preliminary economic assessment of the impact of the Ebola crisis, and additional financing support that may be required."

-All three countries are already getting IMF loans under the extended credit facility, a longer-term IMF program available for poor countries with protracted balance of payments problems.
+All three countries are already getting IMF loans under the extended credit facility, a longer-term IMF programme available for poor countries with protracted balance of payments problems.

-Guinea has a three-year, $200 million IMF program, Liberia is getting about $80 million over three years, and Sierra Leone has a three-year IMF program of about $96 million.
+Guinea has a three-year, $200 million (120 million pounds) IMF programme, Liberia is getting about $80 million over three years, and Sierra Leone has a three-year IMF programme of about $96 million.

 (Reporting by Anna Yukhananov; Editing by Chizu Nomiyama and Jonathan Oatis)